cascade-tech-ai/cascadetech.ai/_posts/2025-09-19-vllm-predicted-outputs.md

 slower than their input tokens, even though the actual math and weights that process them are identical to input.

 <strong>tldr:</strong> Predicted Outputs uses a prediction about the contents of the model's output to aid in the
-generation of outputs tokens.
+generation of output tokens.
 When predictions match, output tokens can be processed in parallel, effectively as if they were input tokens.
 This speedup is achieved with <strong>NO reduction in accuracy</strong>, the output of the llm is identical.